1st Battalion, 1st Marines: Operation Iraqi Freedom

 The unit deployed in support of OIF I, assisted the local police and performed security operations in southern Iraq, mainly Um Qasar and Basra, co-located with British units there.
 After 2 weeks, the unit left the country, finished their West-PAC deployment and returned to Camp Pendleton.

 Later, as part of the 15th Marine Expeditionary Unit on the first Naval Expeditionary Strike Group-1 (ESG 1), they deployed in early 2005 to the western Pacific.
 During this deployment, they provided aid for the tsunami that hit Indonesia and Sri Lanka.
 After 3 weeks of assistance, the MEU headed for the Persian Gulf.
 There, they provided safety and security operations in Babil province south of Baghdad.
 Their forward operating base was Camp Falcon near Al-Mahmoudiyah and they spent 1 month there.
 The combat units performed continuous foot and vehicle patrols in the area, finding weapons caches and unearthing IEDs.
 One Marine was wounded in action during this deployment.

 1/1 handed off the territory to 3rd Armored Cavalry Regiment (3ACR), which, after staying for many months, endured much less violence and conflict.
 A PBS documentary on the unit, Warriors, by Ed Robbins, documents this unit's deployment.

+In January 2005 the unit deployed to aid in Operation Unified Assistance, the U.S. humanitarian response to the 2004 Indian Ocean earthquake and tsunami.

 The unit returned to Camp Pendleton in mid-2005 and prepared again to deploy in 6 months.
 They departed Camp Pendleton beginning on January 21, 2006.
 They were operating in Fallujah but in March, C Company along with MAP 2 & 3 of Wpns Company began operations in the area around Abu Ghraib prison which is located about 20 mi west of Baghdad.
 After two and a half months, Charlie Company returned to the Camp Fallujah area and the entire battalion was re-united in Karmah.
 C Company later moved to Saqlawiyah to replace 1st Battalion, 25th Marines.
 The battalion completed their deployment and returned to Camp Pendleton in mid-August 2006.
 1/1 suffered 11 KIA'S on this deployment and more than 50 wounded.

 1/1 deployed back to Al Anbar Province in mid-July 2007 to areas around Habbaniyah, Iraq.
 They were relieved by 2nd Battalion, 24th Marines on 6 February 2008.

+The 13th Marine Expeditionary Unit (MEU), including 1st Battalion, 1st Marines (1/1), deployed in 2008-2009 and supported anti-piracy operations in the Gulf of Aden off the coast of Somalia.
+They were part of Combined Task Force 150 focused on ensuring maritime security and deterring piracy, which had become a significant threat to international shipping.